Baran Ali Gezek

-Baran Ali Gezek (born 26 August 2005) is a Turkish professional footballer who plays as a midfielder for Turkish Süper Lig club Kayserispor.
+Baran Ali Gezek (born 26 August 2005) is a Turkish professional footballer who plays as a midfielder for Turkish TFF 1.
+Lig club Kayserispor.

 Career

 Gezek is a youth product of Mezitlispor, Mersin Ter Spor and Kayserispor.
 On 22 July 2022, he signed his first professional contract with Kayserispor for 3 years.
 He made his senior and professional debut with Kayserispor as a substitute in a 2–0 Süper Lig loss to İstanbul Başakşehir on 21 August 2022.

 International career

-Gezek is a youth international for TUrkey, having played for the Turkey U17s at the 2022 UEFA European Under-17 Championship.
+Gezek is a youth international for Turkey, having played for the Turkey U17s at the 2022 UEFA European Under-17 Championship.
+In March 2026 while he was in the Turkey U21s camp, Gezek received an emergency call-up to the Turkey senior squad for the training squad against Romania.